hi5/F4MiniMenu/readme.md

 ### Original idea

-* Based on original idea from [F4Menu - Shao Shanny](http://www.shanny.com.cn/) - Backup links for the program can be found on the [Total Commander forum](http://ghisler.ch/board/viewtopic.php?t=17003)
+* Based on original idea from F4Menu by Shao Shanny - Backup links for the program can be found on the [Total Commander forum](http://ghisler.ch/board/viewtopic.php?t=17003)

 ## Changelog

+* 20170607 - v0.94c Minor fix to prevent empty file and quoted startdir variables in GetInput().
+Fix for %ComSpec% in Program names.
 * 20170106 - v0.94b Minor fix to ensure Commander_Path is not empty
 * 20170105 - v0.94a Minor fix for launching via Drag&Drop (no longer worked correctly/reliably in v0.94)
 * 20161231 - v0.94